-The Gretsch company was sold to Baldwin Pianos in 1967, and the company being out of Gretsch family control for nearly 20 years.
+The Gretsch company was sold to Baldwin Pianos in 1967 and the company was out of Gretsch family control for nearly 20 years.

-Friedrich Gretsch’s great grandson, Fred W. Gretsch became the company president in 1985, putting a Gretsch back in the leadership position of the company.
+Friedrich Gretsch’s great-grandson Fred W. Gretsch became the company president in 1985, putting Gretsch back in the leadership position of the company.

-In 2002, Fender and Gretsch reached an agreement to give control of the marketing, manufacturing and distribution of guitars, while the Gretsch family would maintain ownership of the company.
+In 2002, Fender and Gretsch reached an agreement to give control of the marketing, manufacturing, and distribution of guitars to Fender, while the Gretsch family would maintain ownership of the company.

 Gretsch Guitar Characteristics

 Similar to brands like Fender and Gibson, Gretsch guitars have a very iconic look and a signature tone.
-These make Gretsch guitars very identifiable and able to stand out among the other big names.
+These make Gretsch guitars very identifiable and capable of standing out among the other big names.